Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 ### StringBuilder
 String creation - although unnoticeable at a small scale - is not a quick operation.
 Space is allocated in memory for each string where the string is then placed.
 If the string is only needed as part of creating a larger string, performance should be improved.
+Java's ready-made StringBuilder class provides a way to concatenate strings without the need to create them.
+A new StringBuilder object is created with a new StringBuilder() call, and content is added to the object using the overloaded append method, i.e., there are variations of it for different types of variables.
+Finally, the StringBuilder object provides a string using the toString method.